 Builders often refer to their construction quality programs as “QC - Quality Control” and “QA - Quality Assurance.”
 Obviously, both terms target “quality,” but are they interchangeable?
 And if not, what's the difference?

-QA vs QC - The difference explained
+Quality Assurance vs Quality Control - The difference explained

-QA is, for example, a series of checklists and inspections set at critical stages in the construction schedule, such as a Pre-Pour, Frame, Pre-Drywall and Final Delivery.
+QA is, for example, a series of checklists and inspections set at critical stages in the construction projects schedule, such as a Pre-Pour, Frame, Pre-Drywall and Final Delivery.